stolksdorf/quantum/README.md

 ## [New Rules](https://github.com/stolksdorf/quantum/blob/master/New%20Rules.md)
-We've added some new rules and mechanics to keep the
+We've added some new rules and mechanics to keep the game fresh and streamlined.

+- New Expansion Mechanic
+- Starting Skill
+- Top Deck peeking to reduce stale draws
+- New Missile Tokens to control combat RNG

 ## [New Cards](https://github.com/stolksdorf/quantum/blob/master/Cards.md)